-This vibrant scientific process has become one of our favourite art processes here in my home daycare.
+This vibrant art process can double as a science activity, and it’s one of our favourites here in my home daycare.

-For starters, it’s very simple; it only requires two substances: Sharpie markers and rubbing alcohol.
+For starters, it’s very simple; you only require 2 things: Sharpie markers and rubbing alcohol.

 Secondly, kids can make a variety of different crafts using this process.
 We’ve made homemade bookmarks to give as gifts and various ornaments for different holidays.